 - Contractual limits on employer-identifiable genetic risk reporting

-In benefits, the goal isn’t just compliance on paper.
-It’s preserving trust.
-Genetic counseling lives or dies on whether employees believe they can use it without the information coming back to haunt them.
+In benefits, the goal isn't just paper compliance.
+It's preserving trust.
+Genetic counseling lives or dies on whether employees believe they can use it without the info coming back to haunt them.

-Yes, costs can go up at first-and that doesn’t mean it’s failing
+Yes, costs can go up at first—and that's not failure

-This is the part many organizations miss when they evaluate tele-genetic counseling strictly on a 12-month budget cycle: a well-run program can increase short-term spend because it identifies legitimate risk and drives appropriate testing and surveillance.
+Many organizations miss this when they evaluate strictly on a 12-month budget cycle.
+A well-run program can increase short-term spend because it identifies legitimate risk and drives appropriate testing and surveillance.

 That can still be an excellent investment.
-The real payoff is risk reduction over time-avoiding late-stage diagnoses, preventing avoidable events, and steering care to the right settings.
-The right question isn’t “Did spend drop immediately?”
-It’s “Did we build a prevention pathway we can control?”
+The real payoff?
+Risk reduction over time—avoiding late-stage diagnoses, preventing avoidable events, steering care to the right settings.
+Ask: 'Did spend drop?'
+No. Ask: 'Did we build a prevention pathway we can control?'

 - Denial and appeal rates for genetic-related claims